NanHeSam/eveokee-monorepo/apps/mobile/docs/REVENUECAT.md

 ## Overview

-RevenueCat is integrated to handle in-app purchases and subscription management across iOS and Android platforms.
+RevenueCat is integrated as the **single source of truth** for subscription status on mobile devices.
 The SDK is initialized early in the app lifecycle and provides utilities for managing purchases, subscriptions, and customer information.
+The backend maintains a snapshot of subscription status for server-side gating and includes an audit log for all subscription events.

+### Architecture

+- **Mobile**: RevenueCat SDK provides real-time subscription status via `Purchases.getCustomerInfo()`
+- **Backend**: Convex `subscriptionStatuses` table serves as a server-side "hint" snapshot
+- **Audit Log**: `subscriptionLog` table tracks all subscription events for debugging and reconciliation
+- **Reconciliation**: Mobile usage checks trigger backend reconciliation when statuses differ

 ## Setup